Lima Airport Tips

 Information desk

-I only found one information desk, which is near the food court.
+There is only one information desk in the national terminal, which is near the food court.
 The English words on the sign are awfully small for a desk simply labeled with the airport name.
 I hope they improve the signs for English speakers.

 shopping past security lima airport Peru